Azshken/Learning-Solidity-2.0/LOG.md

 29/08/25
 - I'm stuck with MetaMask doesn't connect/find Anvil local chain sometimes it works sometimes not.
 I'm really thinking about testing in prod.

+04/09/25
+- I've commited the TSender webApp and finished the section 3 in the cyfrin fullstack web3 dev.
+It took longer then I thought (react, rainbowkit, wagmi, playwright, synpress, fleek) after viem and html from section2.
+- Deployment on fleek is basically few clicks (linking with github acc and deploy).
+I've deployed with Vercel before.
+I'll skip this step.
+- I  hate developing react webApps on a laptop, it takes a lifetime to build it, run it and debug it.
+I have an ASUS Zenbook (upper midtier notebook) and it's a pain. -> stark contrast to foundry smart contract development.